 I actually make a couple of corned beef at a time.
 I like having some in the freezer, as it freezes well, and it falls into my idea of always having something in the freezer that can be put on the table with a minimum of fuss and bother.
 And let's face it, sometimes you just get a craving for corned beef, and how cool is that, you can have it on the table in an hour or so, or as soon as you can get it thawed.

 To begin with, you need a corned beef,(or two or three) make it whatever size you like, place it in the pot with a bottle or two of dark beer, then add water to cover, sprinkle it with the pickling spices, then simmer it until tender.
 In the crock pot this usually takes about 5-6 hours on high, or on top of the stop, about 2-3 hours.
 Check it periodically.

 |Glazed and ready for the oven|

-And just want to say this, you can slather this on a nice piece of ham and bake it and then use the sauce to dip the ham into.
+And just want to say this,this also goes so well with ham.
+You can slather this on a nice piece of ham and bake it and then use the sauce to dip the ham into.
 Might as well make it multi purpose, whenever possible.

 I've got company coming for dinner and want to finish getting it ready.
 I'll be serving the corned beef with some Haluska, and a veg (being brought by one of my guests, have no idea what it will be yet.)
 And of course a nice loaf of Irish Soda Bread.